 Launching at Four Corners Gallery in January, NOW FILMING: Art, Documentary and Resistance in 1930s East London explores the fascinating story of the Workers Film and Photo League (WFPL)

-NOW FILMING brings together newly discovered archival material, workers’ film newsreels, photographs and agitprop, exploring their use in campaigns against the inter-war realities of hunger, fascism and unemployment.
+NOW FILMING brings together newly discovered archival material, workers' film newsreels, and photographs, exploring their use in campaigns against the inter-war realities of hunger, fascism and unemployment.
+The exhibition also features a series of short films, made by participants of the Workers Newsreel project.

 EVENTS